assaabloy-ppi/salt-channel-c/README.md

 ```
 Hence, in order to read a clear text message of length **n**, we need a buffer that is 38 bytes larger.
 The clear text message is then located **38** bytes in the buffer.
 ## Handshake procedure
 If looking in the code, there are a lot of magic offsets.
+For more information about message structures etc see the [Salt Channel specification](https://github.com/assaabloy-ppi/salt-channel/blob/master/files/spec/salt-channel-v2-final1.md)

 These are due to the crypto API and in an effort to keep the required handshake buffer to a minimum.
 The data to sign for authentication is:
 ```
 dataToSign = { sigPrefix[8] || m1Hash[64] || m2Hash[64 ] }
 ```